iroy2000/react-redux-boilerplate/README.md

 If you encounter issues related to `Webpack 3`, it is good to report that back so the community can benefit from it.

-__4 / 28 / 2017__

-We upgrade our dependencies packages to the latest, and we have updated our example to reflect those changes.
-It means you now can enjoy the new React, Redux, React Router features.

-We also adding Media Query `jsx` support.
-But if you don't like it, go to `package.json` and remove `react-responsive` in `dependencies` section.

 __4 / 13 / 2017__

 We just upgraded this boilerplate to use `Webpack 2`.
 The reason we are doing that is because there are quite a few people in communities are asking for example for a real world project using `Webpack 2`, and here it is.